List of frequent Tim Burton collaborators

 Tim Burton (born August 25, 1958) is an American filmmaker, animator, and artist, who often works with certain actors and crew members in multiple feature film directing projects.

-Film composer Danny Elfman composed the music for most of Burton's feature films, save for Ed Wood (1994), Sweeney Todd: The Demon Barber of Fleet Street (2007), and Miss Peregrine's Home for Peculiar Children (2016).
+Film composer Danny Elfman composed the music for most of Burton's feature films, except for Ed Wood (1994), Sweeney Todd: The Demon Barber of Fleet Street (2007), and Miss Peregrine's Home for Peculiar Children (2016).
 He also composed the music for The Nightmare Before Christmas (1993), a stop-motion animated film Burton co-wrote and produced.